 - 1/4 tsp cinnamon

-- 1 tbsp maple syrup
+- 2 tsp maple syrup

-- pinch of cayenne pepper
+- 1/4 tsp cayenne pepper

-- 1 medium sweet potato
+- 1 medium sweet potato, cut into small cubes

 - 1 avocado, sliced